mui/toolpad/examples/npm-stats/README.md

 This app demonstrates following capabilities of Toolpad:

 1. How to use a thrid party REST API to fetch data to a Toolpad app.
-2. How to custom components like charts.
+2. How to use custom components like charts.
-3. How to use pre built components like date picker.
+3. How to use pre built MUI components like Date Picker.
 4. How to transform data.

 [Check out the source code](https://github.com/mui/mui-toolpad/tree/master/examples/npm-stats)